munki/createOSXinstallPkg/README.md

 ####Note on installing OS X on FileVault-encrypted volumes

 Installing Lion, Mountain Lion, Mavericks, Yosemite or El Capitan requires a reboot after the install is set up, but before the actual OS X Installer runs.
 When installing to a FileVault-encrypted volume, after the initial reboot, the pre-boot unlock screen appears.
 Someone will have to manually unlock the FileVault-encrypted volume before the actual OS X installation can occur.
 Once the disk is unlocked, installation should proceed normally.
 Apple's Install OS X.app does some undocumented (and probably non-third-party-supported) magic to cause an authenticated reboot; this bypasses the pre-boot unlock screen.

+####Notes on El Capitan+

+El Capitan introduced SIP (System Integrity Protection), which prevents even root from performing some actions and making some filesystem changes.
+When running under an SIP-enabled system, the postflight script in a createOSXinstallPkg-created package may be prevented from making the changes needed to set up the OS X install.
+Effectively this means that you cannot use a createOSXinstallPkg-created package to upgrade a 10.11 machine to 10.12, or to reinstall 10.11 or later when running 10.11 or later.
+Apple has not yet provided us with the parts to build a clear replacement, but feel free to experiment with the `startosinstall` binary inside the El Capitan and Sierra installers, and file bugs with Apple on its functionality.